coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 to either do the math in your head or export the data for post-processing?
 Isn't that really the sort of thing computers are great at doing, though?

-This "Scriptable" SPI analyzer allows you to define a simple external script to execute that can provide its own values to display for each SPI frame;
+This "Enrichable" SPI analyzer allows you to define a simple external script to execute that can provide its own values to display for each SPI frame;
 you won't have to do the math in your head anymore!